aele1401/Azure-Honeypot/Honeypot/Honeypot.md

   * Connect the Log Analytics Workspace to the VM.

-  ## Sentinel
+  ## Azure Sentinel

-  * Setting up Azure Sentiinel:
+  * Setting up Azure Sentinel:
     - Create Azure Sentinel Workspace and connect it to the Log Analytics Workspace.
     - Log into the honeypot VM using the public IP and remote desktop.
     - Observe events in Windows Event Viewer:
       * Test Event Viewer with an incorrect login to honeypot VM to ensure everything is working.
     - Disabling Windows Firewall to open VM to traffic:
       * Test the machine by pinging its IP address with `ping [public IP of your machine] -t` which should timeout.
 This indicates the Windows firewall is enabled.
       * Disable firewall by going to Windows Defender Firewall Properties and turning off Domain, Public, and Private profile firewalls.
-You should be able to continously ping the VM.
+You should be able to continuously ping the VM.

       ![Diagram](https://github.com/aele1401/Azure-Sentinel/blob/main/Images/disable_fw.png)

-    - Download the Custom Log Exporter PowerShell file and open it in PowerShell ISE on the honeypot VM.
+    - Download the Custom Log Exporter PowerShell file (failed_logins_script.ps1 file) and open it in PowerShell ISE on the honeypot VM.

     ![Diagram](https://github.com/aele1401/Azure-Sentinel/blob/main/Images/cle.png)